Let me guess:

 A bit extreme, but effective.

-Similarly, you want to feel about your club like you own it.
+Similarly, as the president, you want to feel like you own your club.

 Now this might be controversial, so let me explain it.